jupotter37/JupOtter/README.md

 ### How to run our Flake8 configurations:
 - 'Flake8' directory contains the code used for Flake8 file-level and cell-level evaluation.
 These are set up for testing, the file-level and cell-level testing files assume tokenized data from 'run_model.ipynb'.
 This was done to ensure JupOtter, gpt-4o-mini, and Flake8 were tested on the exact same data.

-### How to run our GPT-4o-mini configuration:
+### How to run our GPT-4o-mini and Gemini-3-Flash configuration:
-- 'gpt-4o-mini' directory contains code used to evaluate GPT-4o-minis ability to detect bugs at the file level.
+- 'gpt-4o-mini' directory contains code used to evaluate GPT-4o-minis ability to detect bugs at the file level and cell level.
 It assumes tokenized data from 'run_model.ipynb'.
-This was done to ensure JupOtter, gpt-4o-mini, and Flake8 were tested on the exact same data.
+This was done to ensure JupOtter, and baselines were tested on the exact same data.
+'Gemini-3-Flash' directory contains content to test Gemini-3-Flash.

 ### Datasets: